Self Catering in Llanbedr, log fire and large garden | Tan-Y-Wenallt

-Tan-Y-Wenallt is a ‘ty unnos’ or ‘one night house’.
-An ancient and well known tradition here in Wales.
+Tan-Y-Wenallt is a ‘ty unnos’ or ‘one-night house’.
+An ancient and well-known tradition here in Wales.
 During the 18th century, a time of rapidly expanding population and poverty, it was generally agreed that a property could be built by squatters on common land so long as it was built within 24hrs, one day and one night.
 The test being that smoke had to emerge from the chimney before sunrise the following morning.
 The occupier was then allowed to claim a portion of the surrounding land.
 The boundary being set by the distance he could throw an axe from the new house.

 The house is a great mixture of old and new.
 The dining room has a large table which sits eight very comfortably.
-The newly fitted kitchen boasts a large range cooker, oak units and granite worktops.
+The fitted kitchen boasts a large range cooker, oak units and granite worktops.
 The kitchen is slightly elevated which allows the chef to oversee what’s needed on the table or, more importantly in our case, to check who is and isn’t eating their greens!

 The bright and spacious conservatory overlooking the garden provides another option for eating.
 The kids will have more opportunity to hide their green beans in here however.

-Luckily, once you’ve woken up from your slumber in the lounge the bedrooms aren’t to far away.
+Luckily, once you’ve woken up from your slumber in the lounge the bedrooms aren’t too far away.
 Two bedrooms on the ground floor.
 One with a double bed overlooking the garden and one with a set of bunk beds.
 Both share a ground floor toilet.
-Upstairs there’s a further two rooms.
+Upstairs there are a further two rooms.
 A large twin room with fantastic views over the extensive garden and the master bedroom with a king-size double bed.
 The main bathroom up here has a lovely free standing roll top bath.

 Bed Linen Provided